vstinner/pythondev/communication.rst

   * `Yury Selivanov <https://twitter.com/1st1>`_
   * ... the full list is very long, and I'm too lazy to complete it :-)

-Right, there are two main events for CPython core developers which are only in the USA:
+There are two physical meetings for :ref:`CPython core developers <core-devs>`:

 * Language Summit during Pycon US (one day)
 * Sprint in September (one week)